paglobal/augmented-tabflow/README.md

 - (maybe) cater for more browser eg. by adding more entries to the `newTabUrls` array
 - (if necessary) come up with a way to handle storage migrations
 - implement theme switcher
-- fix accessibility issues relating to keyboard navigation in `TreeItem` component (enter should cause element click and other focus related issues)
 - refine and organise text. look for anything in quotation marks like "Error!" and such. make use of full stops
 - general code inspection and refactoring
 - (if necessary) differentiate state update functions from storage data update functions